 Another important part of web security relates to the web browser you use.
-In this regard consider trying out the Firefox browser if you haven’t recently done so.
-It comes with a pretty strong set of security and privacy-oriented features and capabilities such as a powerful built-in Content Blocking feature, Firefox Monitor Notifications, which alert users when they visit a website that has had a recently reported data breach, the ability to install robust tracking protection extensions such as Facebook Container and Firefox Multi-Account Containers, as well as the ability (as mentioned above) to enable DNS over HTTPS right inside the browser by just checking a box.
+In this regard consider trying out the Firefox Browser if you haven’t recently done so.
+It comes with a strong set of security and privacy-oriented features and capabilities such as Firefox Monitor Notifications to alert users when they visit a website that has had a recently reported data breach, the ability (as mentioned above) to enable DNS over HTTPS right inside the browser by just checking a box, as well as some powerful tracking protections features and extensions you can learn about in the Online tracking and advertising chapter.

-Firefox is also not controlled by a data-hungry company like Google but rather by a not-for-profit organization focused on doing right by their users and make the Internet a better place for everybody.
+Firefox products are also not controlled by a data-hungry company like Google but rather by a not-for-profit organization focused on doing right by their users and make the Internet a better place for everybody.

 Here’s some help, if you need it: Switching from Chrome to Firefox (Mozilla)

 Privacy settings and policies

 The apps and services you use come with (among other things) privacy policies and a set number of default privacy settings.
-Those can include policies and settings that let companies like Facebook and Google use your personal data to target you with ads; as well as permissions that grant the apps you use access to things like your camera, microphone, geographic location, contacts, calendar, photos, and other data.
+Those can include policies and settings that let companies like Facebook and Google use your personal data to target you with ads, as well as permissions that grant the apps you use access to things like your camera, microphone, geographic location, contacts, calendar, photos, etc.